Trust portal

 - Event catalog beyond

 compression.completed.
-The full event taxonomy (job lifecycle, key lifecycle, member lifecycle, billing, audit) is on the roadmap. - Delivery log endpoint — today there is no
+The full event taxonomy (job lifecycle, key lifecycle, member lifecycle, billing, audit) is on the roadmap. - Replay endpoint for failed deliveries.
+The delivery-log endpoint itself (

 Environments & integration ergonomics: